 Risk

-If any artworks are stolen, disappear or are damaged, the entrant will be entitled to compensation.
+If any artworks are stolen, disappear or are damaged while in Absa’s possession, the entrant will be entitled to compensation.
 The risk in respect of damage to and/or loss of the entrant’s artworks will pass to the organisers once the work is collected.
-The compensation should be limited to a maximum amount of R10 000 (ten thousand rand) as mentioned above.

 Selection